SSE restarts Glendoe hydro-electric plant's output

-LONDON Energy firm SSE's (SSE.L) 100 megawatt hydro-electric plant in Glendoe, Scotland resumed exporting power to the national grid on Wednesday after a three-year hiatus caused by a rock fall, it said.
+LONDON Aug 29 Energy firm SSE's 100 megawatt hydro-electric plant in Glendoe, Scotland resumed exporting power to the national grid on Wednesday after a three-year hiatus caused by a rock fall, it said.

 "This follows the completion of the work undertaken at Glendoe to restore power following its interruption in August 2009 as a result of a rock fall in the tunnel carrying water from the scheme reservoir to the power station," SSE said in a statement.